What is the Micro-Loan Programme (MLP)?

 Prepare A Strong Case

-Money is a funny commodity.
-Banks are not going to give you a bank loan based on nothing.
-Why should they when you have little assets, zero track record of success, and an unproven business plan?
-In other words, financing startups are very risky for banks.
+In other words, financing startups is very risky for banks.
 Hence, the first thing you ought to do is plan how you can pitch the viability of your business.
 This will prove to the banks why you deserve their loan.
 By preparing the following items, you will have a higher chance of securing a bank loan to start your company.

 - A business profile from ACRA